 Life on this group of islands is a far cry from the portrayal in the seminal movie "Man of Aran".
 These are some of the best islands to visit in Ireland and the tourist industry is blooming.
-Trips are possible by ferry or plane ... if the weather isn't too bad.
+Trips are possible by ferry or plane as long as the weather isn't too bad.
 Day trips are good for a first impression and those pressed for time, but a longer stay will be more rewarding.
-Inishmore, the Irish name means "great island", is the largest and has the cliff fortress Dún Aengus.
+Inishmore, the Irish name means "great island", is the largest of the group and has the cliff fortress Dún Aengus.

 Malachy's Bodhran Workshop

-When you tour Connemara, visit the small harbour town of Roundstone, make your way to the craft village and drop into Malachy's workshop.
-Ireland's most famous bodhran-maker (he even featured on a postage stamp) produces these potentially deafening instruments in the traditional way.
-And can supply any design to your personal taste.
+When you tour Connemara, visit the small harbor town of Roundstone, make your way to the craft village and drop into Malachy's workshop.
+Ireland's most famous bodhran-maker (he is even featured on a postage stamp) produces these potentially deafening instruments in the traditional way and can create any design to match your personal taste.
 While contemplating a possible purchase, why not tickle your taste buds with the home-made food on offer?
-The bread pudding is to die for ...
+The bread pudding is to die for!

 In true Zen-like fashion, this is more about the journey than the destination.
 Connacht's Omey Island is nice, has some ruins, but otherwise unexciting.
 But, oh, the road there!
 Or rather the road signs indicating the safest way across the sea-bed at low tide.
-Be there in time to drive through the Atlantic.
-And enjoy long, bracing walks.
-But make sure to park your car on the mainland or the island and to observe the tide tables.
-Otherwise you might not only get stuck on Omey, your car may also be swept away towards America.
+Be sure to be there in time to drive through the Atlantic or to enjoy long, bracing walks.
+However, make sure to park your car on the mainland or the island and to observe the tide tables.
+Otherwise, you might not only get stuck on Omey, but your car may also be swept away towards America.

 Clifden and Cleggan

 Clifden is the tourist capital of Connemara and a central place to stay.
-Loads of accommodation os available, as are pubs and restaurants.
+Lots of accommodation is available, as are pubs and restaurants.
 Though all of these come at a price - Clifden can be expensive in summer.
 You will find two "transatlantic sights" nearby.
 Marconi had his first powerful transmitter in a bog nearby and Alcock and Brown chose the vicinity to (crash-)land after the first successful transatlantic flight.
-The tiny harbour of Cleggan is renowned for chowder and the ferry to Inishbofin, a perfect destination for a day trip.
+The tiny harbor of Cleggan is renowned for chowder and the ferry to Inishbofin, a perfect destination for a day trip.
 However, don't miss the pretty ruins of Clifden Castle.